apache/pekko-projection/docs/src/main/paradox/getting-started/setup-your-app.md

 :  @@snip [CborSerializable.java](/examples/src/test/java/jdocs/guide/CborSerializable.java) { #guideCbor }

 Configure the `CborSerializable` type to use `jackson-cbor` configuration in your `application.conf`.
-We will add this configuration when Akka Persistence configuration is setup in the @ref:[Choosing a SourceProvider](source-provider.md) section of the guide.
+We will add this configuration when Apache Pekko Persistence configuration is setup in the @ref:[Choosing a SourceProvider](source-provider.md) section of the guide.

 Scala
 :  @@snip [guide-shopping-cart-app.conf](/examples/src/test/resources/guide-shopping-cart-app.conf) { #guideSerializationBindingsScala }